phetsims/qa/issue-templates/rc-test-template-new.md

 - Make sure the wrapper index is working properly.
 - Make sure each wrapper is working properly.
 - For newer PhET-iO wrapper indicies, save the "basic example of a functional wrapper" as a .html file and open it.
 Make sure the simulation loads without crashing or throwing errors.
+- For an update or maintenance release please check the backwards compatibility of the playback wrapper. [link to previous wrapper](link)

 <!--- [CAN BE OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->
 <h3>Focus and Special Instructions</h3>